-In 2010, I couldn’t shake the feeling that I had to have Mum at ours that Christmas.
+In 2010, I couldn’t shake the feeling that I had to have my mother at ours that Christmas.
 I can’t explain it, I just knew that I had to.
-She loved being with S for his second Christmas.
-I held her tighter than usual.
+She loved being with her grandson for his second Christmas.
+I held her tighter than I usually did.
 When she went home I was overcome with emotion.
 I lay down on the bed she’d been sleeping in and cried until the tears ran dry.
 I’d put a letter in her suitcase telling her that she was the best mother in the world and I loved her so much.
 She phoned me later to tell me she’d found it.
-She got emotional (it took a lot for Ma to cry) but I put it down to the pain of her arthritis getting her down.
+She got emotional (it took a lot for her to cry) but I put it down to the pain of her arthritis getting her down.

-That was the last Christmas I’d ever spend with her because eight months later my beautiful mum was dead.
+That was the last Christmas I’d ever spend with her because eight months later my beautiful mother was dead.

 There’s not much I wouldn’t give to see my parents here this Christmas but I know they’ll be here in spirit.
 In the spirits knowing those two!
 And who knows, maybe Mr Kaempfert himself will be serenading them as they dance around the stars.

 Life has taught me not to take time for granted.
 We all think we have lots of time but life just isn’t like that.
 It sometimes gives a warning before it takes a loved one or it blindsides you on a summer’s morning.
 What I am trying to say is we should live in the present and make each moment count.

 My parents live on in me, my family and the music of Bert Kaempfert.

 Instead of feeling sad for what I’ve lost, I am happy for what I had and what I had were the best parents and grandparents a girl could ask for.